alyildiz/portfolio/README.md

 # [Project 1 : Real Time facial landmark on CPU](https://github.com/alyildiz/facial_landmark)
-* Clean and process images to train a basic CNN model and a pretrained face detection model
+* Clean and process images to train a basic CNN model
 * Setting up an API to query the predicted image using either the CNN or the state of the art model Mediapipe
 * Setting up a web app to process videos in real time on CPU (~ 20 fps on 720p videos)